aravindkrishnan515/taste-backend/README.md

 ```

 **Returns**:
-- Items enjoyed by others with same archetype
+- Items which aligns with particular community people's taste and personality

 ---